 8. Changing your career path and trying new things is okay

 Moving forwards, I’d like to try different things out – more copy-writing, more working with people – and I’d like to drop some of the “skills” I’ve picked up.
+(Cough, cough, social media.)
 There’s nothing wrong with this; you don’t have to lock yourself down into one career path.

-9. You should definitely start out in a small business
+9. I recommend starting out in a small business

-Let’s compare; my first job was in a small business, I was the only one in the marketing department and these were my roles:
+Let’s take a look.
+My first job was in a small business, I was the only one in the marketing department and these were my roles:

 - CMS management